Extended Warranty for Used Car: Smart Move or a Waste of Money

 These apply to hybrid cars and EVs and cover electrical system issues like reduced battery range, reduced performance, higher charging times and of course battery and electric motor failure.
 In conventional vehicles, battery warranties typically have shorter durations and limited coverage.

-Generally, the extended warranty does not cover normal wear and tear parts like tyres and clutch plates unless they are found to be defective due to manufacturing faults.
+Generally, the extended warranty for new cars does not cover normal wear and tear parts like tyres and clutch plates unless they are found to be defective due to manufacturing faults.
 Here are some parts that are not covered under standard warranty:

 Reasons to buy an extended warranty